hareemxd/process-wiki/Configuration Management Handbook/Control Changes Process/2 Revision Control/CM-01-002 Revision Control.md

 ### Purpose
 This document defines the procedure(s) to perform revision control of engineering data.
 ### Definition
 **Revision Control** is the practice of performing and recording changes to data with **revisions**.
 Revisions are considered major releases or *baselines* of individual artifacts.
-New revisions are driven by a range of events including design updates, supply chain issues, and scope/requirement changes.
-Engineering and Configuration Management collaborate to progress artifact revisions within the Product Lifecycle Management tool (PLM).
+New revisions are driven by a range of events including design updates, project transfers, and scope/requirement changes.
+Engineering and Configuration Management work together to release revisions within the Product Lifecycle Management tool (PLM).

 ### When to use Revision Control

-Version control is required when using DETs.

-Version control is optional when using SharePoint to modify standard documents, such as Word, PDF, Excel, PPT, and Visio files.
 ***
-**NOTE**
-Version Control is required when using SharePoint to modify or manage files with natively modifiable engineering data, including analyses performed in excel sheets or test data reported in a Word document.
-Engineering and Configuration Management are responsible for identifying these documents so they can be stored in a separate version-controlled site.
+**Note**
+The following sections apply mostly to programs that reference fully baselined Technical Data Packages (TDPs).

+The procedures and best practices presented in this document may not apply to prototype or early development efforts.
 ***
-Version Control is also useful for:

-* Managing collaboration.
-Version Control helps multiple engineers maintain awareness of changes as they work on the same files concurrently.
-Versioning keeps everyone on the same page as work progresses, and speeds up the onboarding process.
-- Simplifying re-work.
-When data must be reverted to a previous state, the commit messages in the version history help pinpoint the right version to restore.
+Any visible changes to a drawing (DWG) file require a new revision, including:
+* Notes
+* Bill of Materials
+* Reference Designators
+* Specifications
+* Callouts
+* Title block (contract number, proprietary or export markings, cage code)

+All design changes resulting in a new physical product definition (e.g., geometry, dimensions) require a new revision.

+Form Fit Function Interface (FFFI) changes require a new revision.

+One-for-one parts list updates (e.g., replacing an obsolete component with an FFF equivalent) require a new revision.

 ### Best Practices
 ***
+#### Maintain interchangeability
+New revisions of parts and assemblies should be compatible with existing design packages such that no distinction between them and previous revisions should be required on the manufacturing floor.

-#### Space out your changes
+#### Highlight changes
-Versions are considered smaller increments of change than other control methods like *revisions* or *baselines*.
-Since the goal of version control is to produce a comprehensible change history, you should limit the changes in a single version to a few significant changes or a handful of minor changes.

-A good rule of thumb when spacing out changes is the simplicity of your Commit Message.
-If you can't summarize the changes in 1-2 sentences, you may want to revert some of them, create a first new version, and then create a second new version with the remaining changes.

-#### Limit the amount of time a file is checked out

-Other users are locked out from file access when a user has checked it out.
-For this reason, you should aim to limit the amount of time that you check out files to a reasonable extent.
-You should not check out files unless you have sufficient time to complete the new version.
-If you check out a file, complete some work, and then are asked to work on a separate task, you should This practice is unprofessional towards teammates, slows down collaboration, and reduces the clarity of the change history (e.g., a version with only a few minor changes was checked out for 7 hours).

-Before committing, confirm that changes are correct, complete, and compatible with any related data (*i.e.*, nothing will break after you commit).
-If you are committing a major change, you must include a Problem/Trouble Report ID in the Commit Message.
+When submitting for review and/or release, new revisions should contain *redlines* or some other visual feature that highlights the changes from the previous revision.

 ### Procedure

 1. Open the file in the DET and check it out/lock for edits.